Luifer Hernández

-Luifer Enrique Hernández Quintero (born 28 April 2001) is a Venezuelan professional footballer who plays as a forward for Ukrainian club Chornomorets Odesa, on loan from Polissya Zhytomyr.
+Luifer Enrique Hernández Quintero (born 28 April 2001) is a Venezuelan professional footballer who plays as a forward for Liga MX club Puebla.

 Club career

 A graduate of the Academia Puerto Cabello youth academy, Hernández made his competitive debut for the club on 9 May 2018 in a 1-0 league victory over Monagas.

 Chornomorets Odesa

 On 5 September 2025, Hernández joined Ukrainian club Chornomorets Odesa, on loan from Polissya Zhytomyr.
 On 7 September 2025 in the 5th round match of the Ukrainian First League 2025–26 between Chornomorets and Feniks-Mariupol Hernández made his official debut as a player of Chornomorets.
 On 20 September 2025 in the 7th round match of the Ukrainian First League 2025–26 between Inhulets Petrove and Chornomorets he scored his first goal as a player of Chornomorets.
+On January 10, 2026, FC Chornomorets announced that Hernandez's loan had ended.

+Puebla

+On 2 June 2026, Hernández signed with Liga MX club Puebla.

 International career

 In June 2023, he took part in the Maurice Revello Tournament in France with Venezuela.